Skip to main content

 • Ideal for patients with mild-to-moderate disc prolapse, discogenic back pain, or radicular symptoms not fully resolved with conservative treatments.

-Peta Mechanical Percutaneous Disk Decompression - 1
+What is Peta Mechanical Percutaneous Disk Decompression used for?

-Peta Mechanical Percutaneous Disk Decompression - 2
+Who manufactures Peta Mechanical Percutaneous Disk Decompression?